Current graduate students

 Environment Graduate Students Association (EGSA)

-The Environment Graduate Student Association represents all graduate students in the SEED, SERS and GEM department.
+The Environment Graduate Student Association represents graduate students in the SEED, SERS and GEM departments (if you are a graduate student in Planning join the AGP below).
 Our mandate is to provide a positive and welcoming environment for all graduate students during their time at the University of Waterloo.

 Graduate Student Association